George Dixon (boxer): Boxing career

-On October 4, 1897, he lost the title by decision in a rematch bout with Solly Smith, who he had previously defeated by seventh-round technical knockout.
+On October 4, 1897, he lost the featherweight title by decision in a rematch bout with Solly Smith, who he had previously defeated by seventh-round technical knockout.

 In a close bout, he lost to the British featherweight champion Ben Jordan on July 1, 1898, at New York's Lenox Club in a classic twenty five round points decision by referee Charley White.
 According to the San Francisco Chronicle, "Dixon did the leading but unlike many of those who had previously met the little Colored fighter, Jordan went at him and mixed it all the time."
 The bout was close, and many believed a draw would have been a better decision.
 Jordan was down on his hands and knees in the seventh from a blow by Dixon, but the bout contained relatively few knockdowns and no counts.
 The bout ended with a flurry by Dixon, but the referee did not feel it adequate to award him the decision.
 The Chronicle actually believed Dixon had the edge in the fighting.
 The Los Angeles Times also agreed the bout was close and that "Both men fought well and there was little to choose between them".

 Dixon was in talks to face champion Solly Smith in a third meeting, however, Smith lost the world title in a surprising upset against Dave Sullivan – the bout was stopped in the fifth round after Smith sustained a broken arm.
 Dixon instead turned his attention to newly crowned champion Sullivan, and on November 11, 1898, he reclaimed the world featherweight title by decisively defeating him in a tenth round disqualification at New York City's Lenox Club.
 Sullivan had held the title only forty-six days.

 At the time of the fight the betting favored Dixon, but was close, and briefly went to even odds.
 For nine rounds in front of eight thousand spectators, Dixon had the advantage.